shanencross/interactive_microlensing/README.md

   ```
   npm run build-doc
   ```
-  ...which outputs to /documentation.md file.
+  ...which outputs to the /documentation.md file.